nickarms/100-days-of-code/r1-log.md

 ### R1D44
 Slow going.
 JSON syntax is strange.
 Also spent most of my time looking at cars.
 Need to do more actual coding tomorrow. https://twitter.com/sirnixalot/status/965525589552541696

+### R1D46
+No idea why twitter doesn't match GitHub today and too tired to care.
+Not having a great time with JSON, not sleeping enough, etc. https://twitter.com/sirnixalot/status/966579855088263168